WalletConnect/push-server/README.md

 you FCM API Key or APNS certificates and then - following the FCM/APNS docs - add support for that within your wallet.

-> **Warning** e2e encrypted notifications will be coming soon which will change your implementations!

 You also have to register the device with the instance of Echo Server once when the client_id is initially generated.
 By sending a POST request to `<INSTANCE_URL>/clients` as per the [spec](./spec/spec.md).